Wayne Thiebaud: Career

 In 1961, Thiebaud met and became friends with art dealer Allan Stone (1932–2006), the man who gave him his first "break."
 Stone was Thiebaud's dealer until Stone's death in 2006.
 Stone said of Thiebaud "I have had the pleasure of friendship with a complex and talented man, a terrific teacher and cook, the best raconteur in the west with a spin serve, and a great painter whose magical touch is exceeded only by his genuine modesty and humility.
 Thiebaud's dedication to painting and his pursuit of excellence inspire all who are lucky enough to come in contact with him.
 He is a very special man."
 After Stone's death, Thiebaud's son Paul Thiebaud (1960–2010) took over as his dealer.
 Paul Thiebaud was a successful art dealer in his own right and had eponymous galleries in Manhattan and San Francisco; he died June 19, 2010.

 In 1962, Thiebaud's work was included, along with Roy Lichtenstein, Andy Warhol, Jim Dine, Phillip Hefferton, Joe Goode, Edward Ruscha, and Robert Dowd, in the historically important and ground-breaking "New Painting of Common Objects," curated by Walter Hopps at the Pasadena Art Museum (now the Norton Simon Museum at Pasadena).
 This exhibition is considered to have been one of the first Pop Art exhibitions in the United States.
 These painters were part of a new movement, in a time of social unrest, which shocked the United States and the art world.

 In 1963, he turned increasingly to figure painting: wooden and rigid, with each detail sharply emphasized.
 In 1964, he made his first prints at Crown Point Press, and continued to make prints throughout his career.
 In 1967, his work was shown at the Biennale Internationale.

+In 1993, Thiebaud created Coastline, an image used for a California specialty license plate.
+Issued beginning in 1994, the plate generates revenue for the California Arts Council, supporting arts education and community programs statewide.
+The design, featuring stylized palm trees and a coastal landscape, has become one of the most recognizable public artworks in California.

 Personal life

 Thiebaud was married twice.
 With his first wife, Patricia Patterson, he had two children, one of whom is the model and writer Twinka Thiebaud.
 With his second wife, Betty Jean Carr, he had a son, Paul LeBaron Thiebaud, who became an art dealer.
-He also adopted Betty's son, Matthew.
+His granddaughter, Colette Thiebaud, works in the art market at Christie’s and is involved in arts education initiatives.

-He died at his residence in Sacramento, California on Christmas Day 2021, at age 101.
+He died at his residence in Sacramento, California, on Christmas Day 2021, at age 101.